 Intent: The intent of the Mixed Use designation is to provide areas where local commercial, service, office and residential activities can all take place.
-This designation is intended to allow a flexible approach to development at specific nodes along the US-23 corridor within the Central US-23 Interchanges and Lakes Sub-areas.
-Uses envisioned are of a general retail / service nature to serve the residents of Northfield Township.
+This designation is intended to allow a flexible approach to development at specific nodes along the US-23 corridor within the Central US-23 Interchanges and Lakes sub-areas.
+Uses envisioned are of a general retail or service nature to serve the residents of Northfield Township.
 The Mixed Use category is intended to provide transitional service area between the US-23 corridor and Whitmore Lake Road.

-Description: The Mixed Use designation is focused on the Lakes and Central Whitmore Lake Road Interchange Sub-areas.
+Description: The Mixed Use designation is focused on the Lakes and Central Whitmore Lake Road Interchange sub-areas.

-Relationship to Physical and Natural Features: Areas planned for the Mixed Use designation shall have direct or indirect (access roads) access to the Eight Mile / US-23 interchange, the North Territorial / US-23 interchange, and the Main Street Area North of Horseshoe Lake.
+Relationship to Physical and Natural Features: Areas planned for the Mixed Use designation shall have direct or indirect (access roads) access to the US-23 and Eight Mile interchange, the North Territorial and US-23 interchange, and the Main Street Area north of Horseshoe Lake.